coderefinery/snakemake_hackathon/content/Toy_example.md

-# Running Snakemake Workflow at Scale
+# Toy example: Snakemake at Scale

 ```{objectives}
 - TBD
 ```

-Snakemake workflow is one of the popular scientific workflows in the bioinformatics community.
-The workflow manager enables scalable and reproducible scientific pipelines by chaining a series of rules in a fully-specified software environment.

 This example is adapted from ["Using CSC Computing Environment Efficiently"](https://csc-training.github.io/csc-env-eff/) course.